EvanCooper9/ECTimelineView/README.md

 ## Usage
 > Note: See inline documentation for more details

-### Configuration
-Use `ECTimelineViewConfig` at initialization time.
-You can configure things like:
-- Scroll direction
-- Cell count
-- Cell spacing
-- etc..

 ### Data Source
 Implement `ECTimelineViewDataSource`, and set the `timelineDataSource` property.